 We care about developmental milestones less and less as our children get older.
 By preschool, many of the most anxiety-inducing milestones like talking and walking have already passed, hopefully without incident.
 Besides, school professionals monitor students for developmental issues, taking some of the burden off the parents.
 But less focus on milestones does have its drawbacks.
-For instance, none of us know when to teach our kids how to tie shoes their shoes.
+For instance, how to teach kids to tie their shoes.

 There are no hard and fast rules as to when children must learn specialized life skills, such as how to read or ride a bike.
 But one thing we miss about milestones is that we used to know when to worry.
 Walking by one.
 Talking by two.
 Tying shoes by…college?
 The trick, experts say, is to start by figuring out whether your kid even wants to hit the next “milestone”.